MdTanvirHossainTusher/Auto_Database_Tester/README.md

    version no.

 3. Add you Gmail credentials on `ClientCredentials.java` file.

 4. Add database name and authenticators on `ConfigData.json` which is located here - `src/test/resources/testdata/ConfigData.json`.

 5. Run the `WebApiTest.java` testcase first.

 6. Check whether a record with the information of `WebApiTest.java` testcase added or not.
 If testcase runs succesfully, a record should be added.

 7. After successfully running `WebApiTest.java`, now run `DBTest.java` file.

+8. `DBTest.java` will add 10 records from the existing database records which contains repeating digits in it's id.
+Then update those record's information with the current testcase's data.
+At the end, it will delete the new added data.

+9. Check that only record from point-6 remains as a new entry in the database.